thorbjornium/Software-Manual/src/Powershell.md

 or press <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>?</kbd>

-## Software and script to enhance Powershell
+## Scripts and tools to enhance Powershell

 ### Find-File

+File previewer script using fzf and bat.

 Install the following software: